-Revenue was \$22.4 million and \$1.4 million for the three months ended March 31, 2020 and 2019, respectively.
-The increase in revenue is related to the recognition of all of the deferred revenue under the Lilly Agreement as of the Lilly Termination Date.
+Revenue was \$0 and \$22.4 million for the three months ended March 31, 2021 and 2020, respectively.
+The decrease in revenue for the three months ended March 31, 2021 compared to the same period in 2020 is related to the recognition of all of the deferred revenue under the Lilly Agreement as of the Lilly Termination Date.
+Effective with the termination of the agreement, no further quarterly research and development support payments are payable to the Company.